 The Kingsdon Festival is an increasingly popular annual event held every August Bank Holiday weekend.
 Consisting of three nights of live music and dancing, a fete on the Saturday with exhibitions of local crafts, dog show, various stalls, raffle, vintage cars, BBQ and other attractions.

-The 13th Century church, lovely old thatched pub, community shop, village hall and numerous clubs and activities all help to add to the unique spirit of this very special place.
+The 13th Century church, lovely old kingsdon Inn, community shop, village hall, allotments and numerous clubs and activities all help to add to the unique spirit of this very special place.
 Most of this compact village lies on the face of the hill headed by All Saints’ church, but a few houses are on the other side where you will also find Glenda Spooner Farm (World Horse Welfare) which rehabilitates around 65 horses and ponies at a time.
 The rest of the parish is farmed retaining a traditional small field structure, which is particularly beneficial to a wide range of wildlife.
 The National Trust property of Lytes Cary is just a mile from the village centre.

-We hope you enjoy exploring this website to learn more about our parish.
-Here is an aerial view showing it's extent.
+We hope you enjoy exploring this website to learn more about our village and hope to see you here soon.

 Here is an aerial view showing the extent of the parish.